 In the early Middle Ages, northern Europe – from England in the west to Poland in the east – was the underdeveloped area of western Christianity.
 These backward regions later transformed into the forefront of European civilization and became the center of a remarkable flourishing of Latin Christendom.
 However, this transformation did not happen everywhere in the same way.
 While, at first, the German areas led the way in evolving politically, ultimately, northern France and England took over the lead.
 The first powerful government to appear in northern Europe was the German emperor, a title that suggests a higher rank than that of a king.
 Nonetheless, over time, the kings of France and England outdid the German emperor, and their monarchies became superior in the medieval West.
 It is hard to tell which factors determined how the different areas developed.
 Did the English and the French have better leaders?
 Were the people, especially in the cities, more resourceful?
 Is it just because of geography and climate?
 Or was it a combination of factors?

+Although the explanation is unknown, the reality is that while Germany was where the site for the earliest developments of northern-European Jewry took place, the Jewish communities of more western regions eventually outperformed German Jewry, both economically and culturally.
+German Jews did not experience the same decline and the massive expulsions that occurred in France and England where the blessing of a strong, central government turned into a curse.
+The Jews of Germany never enjoyed this blessing and likewise never suffered this curse.
+German Jewry experienced a different kind of decline which resulted from weak governance, widespread hostility towards Jews, and recurrent violence resulting from a combination of both.
 Just like northern French Jewry had its hinterland in England, Germany had its hinterland in eastern Europe, especially Hungary and Poland.
 And just as some Jews moved from northern France westward to England to find new opportunities, similarly, Jews of Germany sought new opportunities in these lesser developed areas of eastern Europe.
 But that is where the similarity ends.
 The Jews who moved to England found more sophisticated economies and governments.
 In contrast, the Jews who moved into eastern areas of northern Europe were faced with underdeveloped economies and political systems that welcomed their presence and activities.
 Jewish life in England was gone by the end of the thirteenth century, and by the year 1500, eastern Europe was on its way to become a human reservoir for world-wide Jewry.

 Like the Jews in northern France, those of medieval Germany did not see themselves as deeply rooted in German soil.
 We do not find any mentioning of Jewish ancestry in Germany before the year 1000, and no references to any legal or spiritual precedents from that earlier period.
 Once again, while individual Jewish traders may well have made their way towards northward prior to the year 1000, medieval German Jewry emerged after.
 Compared to the Jews of northern France, the German Jews show more awareness of ancestors who migrated from the Mediterranean world into northern Europe.
 Famous among these recollections are the alleged imperial transfer of the important Kalonymos family from Italy to the Rhineland and the transmission of mystical teaching from the south into the north.